-Join Eric Chappell for an in-depth discussion in this video Understanding how Civil 3D handles pipe networks, part of Civil 3D: Designing Gravity Pipe Systems.
+Join Eric Chappell for an in-depth discussion in this video Understanding how Civil 3D handles pipe networks, part of AutoCAD Civil 3D: Designing Gravity Pipe Systems.

 - So you've learned a bit about gravity systems in general, but what about the way that Civil 3D thinks about them.
 Well that's done through the pipe network.
 Civil 3D's way of representing, building, analyzing, and documenting a gravity system design.
 Let's see how it works.
 A gravity pipe network is a complex system made up of structures and pipes.
 Here we're looking at a plan view of a portion of a gravity pipe network, and we see a structure here representing a manhole, and here you see a few pipes that connect into the manhole.